tshrivas05/campaign_analysis/README.md

 As a user, I want to be able to filter candidates by office name and policy positions.

 As a user, I want to be able to be directed to the candidate's websites.

+#### Data Source
+The candidate data used within this analysis is pulled from the official elections.maryland.gov website.